What Is Ulcerative Colitis?

 Ulcerative coliits can cause other problems, such as rashes, eye problems, joint pain and arthritis, and liver disease.
 Kids with ulcerative colitis may not grow well as well as other kids their age and puberty may happen later than normal.

 The exact cause of ulcerative colitis is not clear.
 It is probably a combination of genetics, the immune system, and something in the environment that causes inflammation.
 Diet and stress may make symptoms worse, but probably don't cause ulcerative colitis.

 Ulcerative colitis tends to run in families.
 But not everyone with ulcerative colitis has someone in the family with ulcerative colitis or IBD.
 Ulcerative colitis can happen at any age, but is usually diagnosed in teens and young adults.

 How Is Ulcerative Colitis Diagnosed?

-instrument called an endoscope, a long, thin tube attached to a TV
+Doctors can look at the colon using an endoscope, a long, thin tube with a camera attached to a TV monitor:

 How Is Ulcerative Colitis Treated?

 Ulcerative colitis is treated with medicines and sometimes surgery.
 The goal of treatment is to relieve symptoms, prevent other problems, and avoid flare-ups.